-VCE Further Mathematics Units 3 & 4 VCE Mathematical Methods Units 3 & 4 VCE Specialist Mathematics Units 3 & 4
+VCE General Mathematics Units 3 & 4

+VCE Mathematical Methods Units 3 & 4

+VCE Specialist Mathematics Units 3 & 4

-General and Further Mathematics course covers Mathematical skills that are relevant to everybody's everyday life.
+General Mathematics course covers Mathematical skills that are relevant to everybody's everyday life.
 Being able to critically analyse, interpret and represent data is not only a skill required for many jobs, but also an important tool to assist in day-to-day decision making.
-Both courses focus on data analysis and financial modelling.

-Further Mathematics meets many university courses prerequisites is an interesting course and is particularly useful for primary school teaching, nursing, TAFE and apprenticeships.
+General Mathematics meets many university courses prerequisites is an interesting course and is particularly useful for primary school teaching, nursing, TAFE and apprenticeships.